BodhiMcNally/BodhiMcNally.github.io/README.md

 ### Junior Sales Force Effectiveness Analyst
 **AstraZeneca**, Macquarie Park, NSW
 _Apr 2025 – Present_
-- Support the maintenance and optimisation of downstream systems including territory structures, sales market structures and position management, ensuring accuracy and alignment with commercial policy.
-- Act as a key point of contact for the business on field force data and performance insights, providing timely and actionable reporting across national and regional sales teams.
+- Act as the central analytics partner to senior commercial leaders, providing timely and strategic insights across sales performance, HCP engagement and executional excellence metrics.
-- Validate and audit data pipelines to ensure system integrity, collaborating closely with internal stakeholders in Commercial Effectiveness, Sales and Data & Analytics.
+- Design, maintain and continuously improve automated dashboards and reporting tools using Power BI, SQL and PowerQuery.
+- Architect and maintain end-to-end data pipelines using Amazon Redshift for high-volume querying, Python for automated ETL and workflow orchestration and R for statistical modelling.
+- Own the integrity of commercial data pipelines by validating data sources (e.g. IQVIA, Nostra, Ex-Factory, PBS, Wholesaler) and ensuring consistency across enterprise platforms, informing decision-making for field performance, resourcing and patient access programs.
+- Support and deliver key commercial initiatives including Sales Targeting, Incentive Design, Kicker Programs and Sales Champion Awards, ensuring structures are analytically grounded and aligned to regional performance goals.
-- Deliver training and ongoing support to internal stakeholders to improve understanding and utilisation of SFE systems and reporting tools.
+- Drive adoption of SFE systems and analytical tools by delivering tailored training and ongoing support to internal stakeholders, enhancing the commercial acumen and digital fluency of field teams and head office personnel alike.
-- Assist in the development and refinement of automated reports, dashboards and processes to support continuous improvement and efficiency across the sales function.
+- Lead analytical contributions to strategic programs such as lead scoring, microjourney optimisation, customer segmentation, sampling activity and Veeva CRM insights, enabling precision engagement and improved ROI across omnichannel strategies.
+- Support executive-level initiatives including business planning cycles, customer experience simplification, and meeting effectiveness, using hypothesis-driven reporting and longitudinal metrics to guide strategic refinement.

 ### Casual Academic
 **School of Mathematics and Statistics**, University of Sydney